Proton Holdings: 2010s

-The Proton Iriz was unveiled on 25 September 2014 as the company's first B-segment 5-door hatchback.
+The Proton Iriz was unveiled in September 2014 as the company's first B-segment 5-door hatchback.
 The new Iriz competes directly against the Perodua Myvi in its domestic market.

-On 18 January 2016, Proton unveiled their all-new four-cylinder GDI/TGDI and three-cylinder VVT engines.
+In January 2016, Proton unveiled their all-new four-cylinder GDI/TGDI and three-cylinder VVT engines.
 The new engines, of which there are six in total, are being developed in collaboration with Ricardo and Lotus Engineering, and are slated to enter production by late 2017.

 Proton unveiled their new logo in February 2016, and appointed a new CEO and Deputy CEO in April.
 The government had also granted Proton a RM 1.5 billion soft loan in mid 2016.
 The loan came with a number of conditions, including a mandatory tie-up with a foreign automobile company in the near future.
 Several companies have expressed interest, including Suzuki, Škoda, Groupe PSA, Renault and Geely.
-This culminated with the entry of China's Zhejiang Geely Holding Group in June 2017, after the Chinese carmaker acquired 49.9% equity in Proton from DRB-HICOM.